Cotorsion pairs and model structures on Morita rings: Introduction

-As pointed out above, in general, they are not correct!
-We study the problem of identifications, i.e., when the two equalities hold true.
+As pointed out above, in general, these are not true!
+We will study the problem of identifications, i.e., when the two equalities hold true.
 If they are equal, then one has the cotorsion pairs